 Suffolk County Transit (SCT) is a local public bus system with a network of 42 bus routes, including two summer-only routes.
 The routes extend from the Nassau/Suffolk County line on the west to Montauk Point and Orient Point on the east, providing mobility and connectivity to a population of 1.5 million residents.
 The bus system is County owned, planned and managed by the Department of Public Works and is operated by privately owned companies under contract with the County.

 Founded in 2012, Via pioneered the TransitTech category by using new technologies to power public mobility systems, optimizing networks of dynamic shuttles, buses, wheelchair accessible vehicles, school buses, and autonomous vehicles around the globe.
 Building the world’s most efficient, equitable, and sustainable transportation network for all riders — including those with limited mobility, those without smartphones, and unbanked populations — Via works with its partners to lower the cost of public transit and provide accessible options that rival the convenience of a personal car at a much reduced environmental impact.
-At the intersection of transportation and technology, Via is a visionary market leader that combines software innovation with sophisticated service design and operational expertise to fundamentally improve the way the world moves, with more than 500 global partners on six continents, and counting.
+At the intersection of transportation and technology, Via is a visionary market leader that combines software innovation with sophisticated service design and operational expertise to fundamentally improve the way the world moves, with more than 500 global partners on five continents, and counting.